Faaany/kaggle/README.md

 # kaggle
-Our code for kaggle data science competitions
+Our code for kaggle data science competition.